 The Flappy Bird currency started when its creator, Dong Nguyen, pulled the app from iTunes and Google Play stores.
 From there, the app quickly was adopted as a currency.
 February 9th the app was pulled off the digital stores and on February 10th there was a Flappy Bird being sold on eBay for $100,000.
 The price of a Flappy Bird has stabilized since the initial craze.
 Its latest market valuation is holding steady at $214.99 USD will equal 1 tFB (short for the Flappy Bird digital currency).

-The main criticism of Bitcoin is it is extremely insecure.
+The main criticism of Bitcoin is it is extremely insecure but then again this is also why some investors like taking a challenge with bitcoin and other cryptocurrencies, high risk can often come with high rewards, researching into how to buy bitcoin for investment purposes can educate you on the advantages and disadvantages of cryptocurrency as an investment.
 As Mt.
 Grox and Flexcoin have recently found out with Bitcoin, digital currencies aren’t without dangers.
 With Flappy Bird that risk has been eliminated by infusing both a physical object with the digital currency.

 Leading Professor Edmond Jaquons of Economics from Devry Online had this to say about the Flappy Bird as a digital currency:

 “Lets be honest with ourselves.
 You don’t see people spending money every day by just punching in a few numbers on a computer.
 What a weird “E Commerce” world that would be.
 People like physical objects, that’s why a digital currency as an object is the best bridge into a fully digital world”